jimkinyua/jimkinyua/README.md

 - 🌱 I’m currently learning everything ReactJs
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Learn more about ReactJS
 - ⚡ Fun fact: I love to sing in the choir and play the keyboard

 ### Connect with me: